 Let's assume you have a data source called 'Projects' and you want to use a form called 'Project Editor' to add/update rows in the projects data source.

-- Open the form designer for your form.
-Make sure you have an editable Draft/Test version.
+1. Open your form designer.
+Make sure you have an editable draft/test version.

-- Ensure you have a choices field on your form, which should be set to use the 'Projects' data source.
+2. Ensure you have a choices field on your form.
+This should be set to use the 'Projects' data source.

 The app is also coded to treat 0 value rows as being a new row, and it will auto-generate a 36 character unique key (a GUID) for the row to ensure uniqueness.